nemisj/docs/cv.md

 * Architecturing and implementing schema based persistence layer ( using node.js, mongo and websockets. )

-This machinery helps Informaat to extend Domain Model of an application  without need to touch any part of the backend code and enables us to have immediate real-time persistence within the browser.
-While back-end and schema's are relational, data on the client is Document based, which gives developers power and freedom to work with it.
+One of my primary ideas was that product in start-up company is exposed to rapid changes.
+To be able to deal with this changes our architecture should allow that.
+Make fast changing parts as flexible as they can be and fasten things which are known.
+Domain Model of the start-up application is something what changes constantly.
+For that reason I have implemented schema based persistence layer.
+It allows us to change Domain Model quickly without touching any bit on the back-end and having changed model immediately available within the client.
+Another important point is that data changes are real-time, which means that changing data on one computer will be broadcasted to all of them.

-* Building single-page data-driven client framework for Customer Experience Platform ( CXP ) “Dialogica” ( using knockout.js )
+* Building single-page data-driven client framework ( using knockout.js )

-This framework is using "model" to display single-page application in the browser.
-The application flow and data flow of the ui is fully drivven by the "model" itself.
-You can think of the model, like "configuration" of the single-page application.
-Model is drawn in Dialogica in a form of a data flow diagrams whih is interpreted by the client framework.

 * Establishing “Continuous Deployment” process ( using jenkins and bash-scripting )